nkdAgility/NKDAgility.com/site/content/resources/blog/2009/2009-08-25-wpf-ninject-dojo-the-data-provider/index.md

 ---
-title: "Wpf Ninject Dojo: The Data Provider"
+title: 'Wpf Ninject Dojo: The Data Provider'
-description: "Explore the power of Ninject for WPF dependency injection in MVVM projects.
-Learn to create a custom DataSourceProvider for seamless data management!"
+description: Explore the power of Ninject for WPF dependency injection in MVVM projects.
+Learn to create a custom DataSourceProvider for seamless data management!
 date: 2009-08-25
 creator: Martin Hinshelwood
 id: "88"